berzerk0/Probable-Wordlists/Real-Passwords/WPA-Length/Real-Password-WPA-Infohashes.md

-# Real-Password Infohashes Containing Compressed WPA-Length Files
+# Real-Password Infohashes To Compressed WPA-Length Files

 All files are composed of __*exclusively WPA-Length*__ lines.